 Older LGBTQ individuals with dementia often experience a loss of identity, as a lack of cultural competence can lead to discrimination on the basis of age, sexuality and the stigma associated with dementia (McGovern, 2014).
 Care facilities should be sensitive to the needs of older LGBTQ patients and provide them with accommodations consistent with their expression (Voyzey, 2015).

-See ASHA's Practice Portal page on Cultural Competence.
+See ASHA's Practice Portal page on Cultural Responsiveness.

 Family members and those who care for individuals with dementia are faced with challenges that can affect their own health and well-being (Gilhooly et al., 2016; Raggi, Tasca, Panerai, Neri, & Ferri, 2015; Snyder et al., 2015).
 Changes in communication functioning due to cognitive decline, together with behavioral changes, can have a significant impact on day-to-day interactions and can result in considerable frustration.
 SLPs work with families and caregivers to help them understand and manage these changes, minimize stress and frustration, and provide a supportive environment for the individual with dementia.

 Training families and caregivers to use effective strategies that enhance communication may help them understand and repair communication breakdowns, engage in conversation more successfully, and improve quality of life for the individual with dementia (Zientz, Rackley, Chapman, Hopper, & Mahendra, 2007).